 - Contribute time to the ACEs Aware communications effort by dedicating time to contributory projects between meetings.

 - Convene one Chapter wide virtual Chat on a core principle or skill of trauma-informed care

-In addition to the Steering Committee and the two pediatricians selected, the Think Tank will consist of one member representing the Chapter’s ASHEW grant and one representing the Chapter CAPET committee.
-We encourage additional members from these projects/committees to apply.
+In addition to the Steering Committee and the two pediatricians selected, the Think Tank consists of one member representing the Chapter’s ASHEW grant and one representing the Chapter CAPET committee.

 - Provide support for the grant activities

 - Offer feedback and suggestions on grant messaging, materials, Chapter chats and testimonials.

 - Strategize on and support partnerships to amplify the grant messages and impact.

 - Assist in integrating the messaging and activities from this grant into present and future Chapter programs and priorities

 Brad D. Berman, MD, FAAP